snap-stanford/snap-python/doc/source/reference/GenCopyModel.rst

 .. function:: GenCopyModel (Nodes, Beta, Rnd=TRnd)

 Generates a random scale-free network with *Nodes* nodes using the Copying Model.
-The generating process operates as follows: Node u is added to a graph, it selects a random node v, and with probability *Beta* it links to v, with 1-Beta links u links to neighbor of v.
+The generating process operates as follows: Node u is added to a graph, it selects a random node v, and with probability *Beta* it links to v, with 1 - *Beta* links u links to neighbor of v.

 Parameters: